Semigroup models for biochemical reaction networks: The semigroup model of a CRS

-A reasonable way to define the function of some given chemical $x \in X$ is via the reactions it catalyzes, i.e. by the way it acts on the state space $\mathfrak{X}$.
-This definition is motivated by the work of Rhodes \cite{Rhodes2010}.
+The function of a given chemical $x \in X$ is defined via the reactions it catalyzes, i.e. by the way it acts on the state space $\mathfrak{X}$.
+This definition is inspired by the work of \cite{Rhodes2010}.